-We’re going to give you a brief overview of some of these changes in May 2021, but for a more detailed look at what is different, read our Disney World Reopening Guide.
+Of course, there are still a few changes to keep in mind and we’re going to give you a brief overview of what to expect in May 2022, but for a more detailed look at what is different, read our Disney World Reopening Guide.

-Limited Park Capacity – To allow for proper distancing, capacity in all 4 Disney World theme parks is currently limited.
-Disney brass is slowly increasing the number of guests that can visit, but it will still be greatly reduced in May, even if more increases will likely happen in future months.
+Limited Park Capacity – Capacity in all 4 Disney World theme parks is currently limited compared to normal.
+However, Disney brass has been increasing the number of guests that can visit, and we are almost at 100%.

 Disney Park Reservations – With park capacity is limited, Disney has also created a Park Pass reservation system.
 Reservations are required for park admission, so make sure your entrance is booked well in advance.

 While we don’t know when things will go back to normal, things are getting close and 2022 is as close as we’ve been in a long time.

 Many people come to Walt Disney World specifically for the special events and parties and that is a big part of the decision-making process.
 Unfortunately, there aren’t too many special events going on in May, so this won’t be the primary draw.

 - Guardians of the Galaxy: Cosmic Rewind Opening (May 27) – The grand opening of EPCOT’s most-anticipated new attraction.

 - EPCOT International Flower and Garden Festival (Mar 2 – Jul 4) – The second EPCOT Festival of the year and the most beautiful.
 A must-do.

 - ESPN Wide World of Sports Competitions (*Back in 2022) – In May there are usually various sports competitions such as cheerleading and dance competitions happening at the Wide World of Sports complex.
 Value resorts will be more crowded and it’s one way for Disney to keep attendance up throughout the year.